Rondaul/100-days-of-code/README.md

 # I've joined the #100DaysOfCode Challenge

 # I have always wanted to do 100 Days of Code.
 But I always keep making excuses and ultimately procrastinate.
-If I dont start during this coronavirus pandemic, when I have got a lot of time, then I never will.
+If I don't start during this coronavirus pandemic, when I have got a lot of time, then I never will.
 So, I finally decided I will do this and finish whatever it takes.
-In this 100 days of code, I am going to learn topics where I feel I lack in android and also learn new technologies and subjects.
+In these 100 days of code, I am going to learn topics where I feel I lack in android and also learn new technologies and subjects.
 The areas I am going to explore are android, flutter, DSA and more.

-# One of the most important thing, I am starting this is to instill dicipline in me and also get myself better in software engineering.
+# One of the most important things, I am starting this is to instill discipline in me and also get myself better in software engineering.
 So, I will be including demos and tutorials too as part of the challenge and at the same time, I will also work on real projects too.

 # I am a full-time Android Developer.